Gatorz Marauder Sunglasses Review

 Outdoor Empire Score: 5

-Rear view of gatorz marauder sunglasses
+Rear view of Gatorz Marauder sunglasses

 It’s hard to stand out in the somewhat commoditized world of eyewear.
 And while the Gatorz Marauder hasn’t reinvented the wheel here, it has offered a unique look and feel that appeals to their core target customer of manly men.
 Special forces, former military, competition shooters, hunters, and everyday Americans will like their style.